ipstack-dev/lorawan/README.md

 # LoRaWAN virtual gateway

 LoRaWAN virtual gateway and LoRaWAN virtual devices.
-The virtual gateway that can be used to connect to a remote LoRaWAN network server using the Semtech protocol, relaying data from the given virtual devices to the network server.
+The virtual gateway can be used to connect to a remote LoRaWAN network server using the Semtech protocol, relaying data from the given virtual devices to the network server.

 # Configuration